-CK-3762601
+CK-601

-In October 2018, we announced that we and Astellas are advancing CK-3762601 ("CK-601"), a next-generation FSTA, into IND-enabling studies, which triggered a \$2 million milestone payment from Astellas to us.
+In October 2018, we announced the advancement of CK-601, a next-generation FSTA, into Investigational New Drug ("IND")-enabling studies, which triggered a \$2.0 million milestone payment from Astellas to us.
 CK-601 was designed in a joint research program conducted by the companies' scientists to have different pharmacokinetics and physicochemical properties than reldesemtiv which may inform its development for the treatment of diseases and conditions associated with both neuromuscular and non-neuromuscular etiology and pathogenesis.
+We expect to continue IND-enabling studies for CK-601 in 2020.